All Episodes

 Appreciate it.

-You had 12 specific requests, the last one being provided a written ex explanation of it, the recusal process.
+The last one being provided a written explanation of the recusal process.

 Why don't you explain what happened here?

-And uh and I just uh kept kept digging in.
+And I just kept digging in.

-Now we're almost at a year in the review process on the D WAC slash TMTG slash truth social, over a year.
+Now we're almost at a year in the review process on the DWAC slash TMTG slash Truth Social, over a year.

 And the very important piece of this is the players involved.